simysingh/Elk-Deployment-on-Microsoft-Azure-Cloud-Services-/README.md

-The playbook file is "filebeat-playbook.yml" and it will be copied in the /etc/ansible/roles/filebeat-playbook.yml directory. to update the hostfile In Hosts file Add
+The playbook file is "filebeat-playbook.yml" and it will be copied in the /etc/ansible/roles/filebeat-playbook.yml directory.
+To update the Host File Add:
 [elk] under [webservers]
 URL to check if the ELK server is running: http://[public IP address of ELK Server]:5601/app/kibana